UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

    .. attribute:: pre_draw_setup

       A list of callables to be run before the drawing setup (i.e., before the model view and projection matrices are computed).
+      The callbacks can take as argument the rendered camera.

       :type: list